Blog - K2view

 I've spent the past few months exploring and testing dozens of MCP servers – open-source and commercial; production-grade and experimental.

-Whether you're looking to enable Retrieval-Augmented Generation (RAG) to integrate internal docs, fetch CRM and billing data for your RAG chatbot, or feed structured multi-source enterprise data to an LLM through Table-Augmented Generation (TAG), this list includes a variety of MCP servers that are robust, well-documented, and already being used in the field.
+Whether you're looking to enable Retrieval-Augmented Generation (RAG) to integrate internal docs, fetch CRM and billing data for your RAG chatbot, or feed structured multi-source enterprise data to an LLM through Table-Augmented Generation (TAG), this directory includes a variety of MCP servers that are robust, well-documented, and already being used in the field.

-The 15 most awesome MCP servers for 2025
+The 15 most awesome MCP servers in 2025

 Name Features Open-source Hosting Best use